Have you got a burning desire to learn to fly?

 |Solo flying||7 hours|

 The remaining five hours will be made up of a combination of the above.
-We can provide you with briefing notes for the flying training whether you choose to fly fixed-wing or flex wing.
+We can provide you with briefing notes for your fixed-wing flight training.
 We must stress though that the above figures are a guide only.

 In addition to your required flying experience you’ll need a medical form signed by your doctor (don’t panic you won’t need a full Civil Aviation Auhthority medical).
 You’ll also be required to pass 5 multiple choice ground exams, in the following subjects:-